-- The Plan's benefit description of Durable medical equipment (DME) has been updated to include information regarding our member's access to Network DME providers via HOMELINK.
-This service is only available to those members residing in the First Health service area.
-(See page 29.) - A definition for mental conditions/substance abuse has been added to this brochure (see Section 10.
-Definitions of terms we use in this brochure). - The Plan's coordination of benefits description has been updated to explain that in certain circumstances, when we are the secondary carrier we may take advantage of any provider discount arrangements your primary plan may have and pay only the difference between the primary plan's payment and the amount the provider has agreed to accept as payment in full from the primary plan.
-(See page 64.)
+- The Lab Savings Program is now referred to as the Quest Lab Program and will be available to all members.
+(See page 21.) - Licensed acupuncturist (LAC) has been added to the list of Covered providers in Section 3.
+How you get care and to Section 5(a) under Alternative treatments.
+(See pages 8 and 31.) - The authorization process for both In-Network and Out-of-Network outpatient treatment under Section 5(e) Mental health and substance abuse benefits has been explained in more detail.
+(See pages 48 and 50.) - Marital counseling, treatment for learning disabilities, telephone therapy, and travel time to the patient's home to conduct therapy are now specifically excluded under In-Network benefits in Section 5(e) Mental health and substance abuse benefits.
+(See page 47.)

+- Prescription drugs billed by a skilled nursing facility, nursing home or extended care facility are payable under Prescription drug benefits.
+(See page 54). - Prescription drugs that are not available through the Plan's mail order program will not be subject to the Standard Option retail dispensing limitation of a 30-day supply and one refill.
+See Section 5(f) Prescription drug benefits on page 51.

 Section 3.
+How you get care

+Identification cards

-How you get care Identification cards We will send you an identification (ID) card when you enroll.
+We will send you an identification (ID) card when you enroll.
 You should carry your ID card with you at all times.
 You must show it whenever you receive services from a Plan provider, or fill a prescription at a Plan pharmacy.
 Until you receive your ID card, use your copy of the Health Benefits Election Form, SF-2809, your health benefits enrollment confirmation (for annuitants), or your electronic enrollment system (such as Employee Express) confirmation letter.

 If you do not receive your ID card within 30 days after the effective date of your enrollment, or if you need replacement cards, call us at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155) or write to us at SAMBA, 11301 Old Georgetown Road, Rockville, MD 20852-2800.
 You may also request replacement cards through our Web site: www.
 SambaPlans.com.

-Where you get covered care You can get care from any "covered provider" or "covered facility."
+Where you get covered care

+You can get care from any "covered provider" or "covered facility."
 How much we pay - and you pay - depends on the type of covered provider or facility you use.
+If you use our preferred providers, you will pay less..

+Covered providers

+We consider the following to be covered providers when they perform services within the scope of their license or certification:

+- doctor of medicine (M.D.)

+- doctor of osteopathy (D.O.)

+- doctor of podiatry (D.P.M.)

+Other covered providers include, but are not limited to:

+- dentist (D.D.S., D.M.D.)

+- · chiropractor

+- · qualified clinical psychologist

+- clinical social worker

+- optometrist

+- · nurse midwife

+- nurse practitioner/clinical specialist

+- licensed acupuncturist (LAC)

-If you use our preferred providers, you will pay less.
-Covered providers We consider the following to be covered providers when they perform services within the scope of their license or certification: • doctor of medicine (M.D.) • doctor of osteopathy (D.O.) • doctor of podiatry (D.P.M.)
-Other covered providers include, but are not limited to: • dentist (D.D.S., D.M.D.) chiropractor qualified clinical psychologist clinical social worker • optometrist nurse midwife nurse practitioner/clinical specialist Christian Science practitioner listed in the Christian Science Journal Medically underserved areas.
-Note: We cover any licensed medical practitioner for any covered service performed within the scope of that license in states OPM determines are "medically underserved."
-For 2007, the states are: Alabama, Arizona, Idaho, Kentucky, Louisiana, Mississippi, Missouri, Montana, New Mexico, North Dakota, South Carolina, South Dakota, Texas, West Virginia, and Wyoming.
-Covered facilities Covered facilities include: • Ambulatory surgical center - a facility that operates primarily for the purpose of performing same-day surgical procedures. • Birthing center - a licensed or certified facility approved by the Plan, that provides services for nurse midwifery and related maternity services. • Convalescent nursing home - an institution that: 1) is legally operated 2) mainly provides services for persons recovering from illness or injury.
+- Christian Science practitioner listed in the Christian Science Journal

+Medically underserved areas.
+Note: We cover any licensed medical practitioner for any covered service performed within the scope of that license in the states OPM determines are "medically underserved."
+For 2008, the states are: Alabama, Arizona, Idaho, Kentucky, Louisiana, Mississippi, Missouri, Montana, New Mexico, North Dakota, South Carolina, South Dakota, and Wyoming.

+· Covered facilities

+Covered facilities include:

+- Ambulatory surgical center a facility that operates primarily for the purpose of performing same-day surgical procedures. - Birthing center a licensed or certified facility approved by the Plan, that provides services for nurse midwifery and related maternity services. - Convalescent nursing home an institution that:

+1) is legally operated

+2) mainly provides services for persons recovering from illness or injury.
 The services are provided for a fee from its patients, and include both: